RexLinz/Octave-DAQmx/README.md

-# Set of oct files to add access to DAQmx devices to GNU Octave
+# Set of oct files to add access to DAQmx devices to GNU Octave on Windows

 ## Preface
 DAQmx is a National Instruments standard library providing an API for data acquisition devices to several programming